aronfowler/lovelyman/_posts/2020-04-16-Public-Buses-Travel-in-Many-Directions-but-Not-That-One.md

 The intentions of the plans are good, and aiming to re-centre the city after many years of de-centring is long needed.
 As far as the proposed developments will inject new activity on sites where there is currently none, the plans are necessary, however, as I will outline, not sufficient, and not without shortcomings to be addressed.

 The idea of the ‘creative city’, in various forms, is not a new one, neither is the initiative to make ‘Culture’ a central tenet of an urban vision.
-The evidence, as far as I can find any, on creative and culture-led regeneration is either inconclusive or, in fact, shows it to have had no significant impact <sup>5 .
+The evidence, as far as I can find any, on creative and culture-led regeneration is either inconclusive or, in fact, shows it to have had no significant impact(5).

 To cite examples:  the Middlesbrough Museum of Modern Art, in the centre of Middlesbrough; our own Hepworth Gallery; the Sage and the Baltic galleries in Gateshead; and even the O2 Arena in London.
 The surrounding areas of these places display very little, if anything, in the way of increased activity or improved economic performance.

 The reasons for the underwhelming impact of such projects are manifold, but essentially amount to a case of the cart coming before the horse.
 What makes for a prosperous and active city is places of work - particularly highly skilled work.
 It is skills, business, infrastructure etc. that determine a cities fortunes.
-Paul Swinney <sup>6 writes,
+Paul Swinney(6) writes,

 _“The fundamental challenge that struggling places face is to attract more business investment in high-skilled activities, which in turn will create more and better-paid jobs.
 One of the principal reasons they find this difficult to do is because they haven’t got the skilled workers that high-skilled businesses are looking for.
 The opening of a cultural institution doesn’t change this, as it doesn’t improve the skills of existing residents.
 It is also unlikely to attract-in skilled workers from elsewhere either, who will look for the availability of a job first, then weigh up the cultural offer of a place after.”_